 - Covered front button

-Lots of solid UK alternatives out there, but we may be forced to choose between the fabric pattern, the cut, and the frogmouth pockets.
-I tried to stay away from traditional dress pants/suit pants; you may get the pattern, but the other details didn’t really align.
+Lots of solid alternatives out there this season!
+But, as before, we may be forced to choose between the fabric pattern, the cut, and the frogmouth pockets.
+I tried to stay away from traditional dress pants/suit pants.
+You may get the pattern, but the other details didn’t really align.

 Best Option for the Neil Barrett SPECTRE Trousers

+A holdover from last season.
 Even though this alternative is a heathered fabric, it does create a similar effect to the Neil Barretts.
 The fabric is also 68% Cotton, 30% Polyester, and 2% Elastic.
 So you can expect a decent amount of stretch.
 AND they have the covered waist button.
+They still have sizes 30 to 38 in stock.